 Visit to Bhoodan Pochampally Village- Part II

-In my last post on Pochampally village, the home of world-famous Pochampally Sarees and other dress material, I focused on the beautiful rangolis that people have made outside their homes and shops for celebrating Sakranthi.
-In this post we will visit the Rural Tourism Complex, of Bhoodan Pochampally Village, Nalgonda District, in Telangana.
+In my last post on Pochampally village, the home of world-famous Pochampally Sarees and other dress material, I focused on the beautiful rangolis that people have made outside their homes and shops for celebrating Sankranthi.
+In this post, we will visit the Rural Tourism Complex, of Bhoodan Pochampally Village, Nalgonda District, in Telangana.

 It is about 60 KM from Hitech city in Hyderabad and if you start early you can reach Bhoodan Pochampally in about 1.5 hours.
 As Pochampally was the first village where a rich landlord donated his surplus land to landless peasants and artisans so the village was renamed as Bhoodan (or donated land) Pochampally.
 It is a model village and part of the rural tourism project by the government.

-Inside the complex is a statue of both Vinoba Bhave and Sri Ram Chandra Reddy the Zamindar or landlord who came up with the idea of donating land.
+Inside the Rural Tourism Complex Pochampally, is a statue of both Vinoba Bhave and Sri Ram Chandra Reddy the Zamindar or landlord who came up with the idea of donating land.
 (This was before land grabbing became an issue of prestige for the rich and powerful in India).
 I felt so happy to learn that the Bhoodan movement started right here in Telangana so close to Hyderabad, which has benefited thousands of landless families.
-Thee is also a small hut where Acharya Bhave stayed during his visit that is also worth visiting in the complex.
+There is also a small hut where Acharya Bhave stayed during his visit that is also worth visiting in the complex.

 The most interesting was the next room with various kinds of looms that are used in Pochampally village, the guide gave us a demo of how they are used and all of us keenly listened to him and clicked some pictures.
 I was very keen to look at the small bobbin used for weaving and immediately remembered the movie Wanted, where the Bobbin delivers the name of the target to be eliminated (actually I was remembering Angelina Jolie, but my wife reads this blog so I hope you understand).

-In next room there are Sarees weaved in different part of Andhra Pradesh are displayed on both mannequins as well as on walls like drapery.
-It is interesting to know that different part of state have their own distinctive styles of weaving but what is clear is that Pochampally is the most famous of all the styles weaved in the state.
+In next room there are Sarees weaved in different parts of Andhra Pradesh ( Pochampally now comes in Telangana ) are displayed on both mannequins as well as on walls like drapery.
+It is interesting to know that different part of the state has their own distinctive styles of weaving but what is clear is that Pochampally is the most famous of all the styles weaved in the state.

-If you have liked reading the post do share it with your friends on Facebook, LinkedIn, twitter and Google+ .
+If you have liked reading the post please do share it with your friends on Facebook, LinkedIn, Twitter and Google+ .
 You can subscribe to the email updates to received new posts automatically in your inbox.
 I promise that I will not sell, rent, or donate your email to anybody.

 Try these posts too: No charges for checking 🙂 - देखने का कोई पैसा नहीं 🙂